-Call monitoring is an essential component to any organization dealing with telesales or over the phone customer services.
-Taking the time to listen in and assess the quality of your phone conversations between agents and customers is essential for providing good service, customer loyalty, and revenue.
+Call monitoring is an essential component for any organization dealing with telesales or over-the-phone customer services.
+Taking the time to listen in and assess the quality of your phone conversations between agents and customers is essential for providing good service, increasing customer loyalty, and driving more revenue.

 The goal of call monitoring is to identify the best and worst practices of your contact center operations in order to identify calls that do not meet your business standards and in order to continuously improve your customer contact goals for a faster, more effective, and seamless customer interaction.

 While there is a lot of common practice on how to make the call monitoring process as effective as possible, a short list of some of the most effective practices might help with establishing your own call monitoring practice.

 Try to establish your own call monitoring team to coach agents on the best call handling practices, about the business itself, and its products and services.
 By implementing a call quality control team, each agent will be able to develop the skills and the knowledge necessary to ensure high levels of customer satisfaction, regardless of what sector your business is in.
 Once you have a control team in place, you need to make sure that you have enough collected call data in order to have a representative sample on which you can evaluate your interactions.
 As soon as you understand the practices of your contact center, you can refine your agent training programs based on the data available.

 2. Look for the highs and the lows

 Once you have a representative sample of your contact center interactions, it is important to take into consideration both ends of your data.
 Look not just for the average but the highs and the lows.
 What are the practices of the most well-performing agents?
 What are the common mistakes of the most under-performing ones?
 Try to understand the patterns on both ends of the spectrum and refine your agent training program based on it.
 Draw attention to the do’s and don’ts of your customer interactions and let agents learn from each other.